 To find out where homes and apartments sparkle the most and where they remain in squalid disarray, we surveyed over 900 Americans, including at least 30 in every state.
 We asked them to rate their own cleaning habits on a scale of 1 to 5, with 1 being the dirtiest and 5 being the cleanest.

-To measure cleanliness fairly, we used the same scale that many colleges and universities use to manage their cleaning efforts.
+To measure what is considered a dirty house, we used the same scale that many colleges and universities use to manage their cleaning efforts.
 Below are the five levels of cleanliness we provided to survey respondents:

 - Unkempt neglect – 1